KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2024-10-22-game-rework-and-new-enemies.md

 # Game Rework and New Enemies

-The full release has been announced to be November 6th!
-I'm excited to finally put closure on this game, and many unpatched fixes have been added.
-New content including four new enemies and a new map is now live.
+The full release has been announced to be November 6!
+I'm excited to finally put closure on this game, and many fixes have been added.
+There's a ton of new content including four new enemies and a new map.
 And a complete rework on health and damage calculations has been added to balance the game.

 All planned features are now complete, so future updates will only have bug fixes.
 Expect a sale on the release date of November 6th!